 In Southeast Asia, this species is widely used for building, light construction, and a variety of crafts.
 The fact that it sometimes grows with solid culms makes the particular bamboo unusually strong and resistant to cracking.
 Like Tonkin Bamboo, the thinner canes of this species are very suitable as fishing poles and ski poles.
 It’s also one of the most important bamboo varieties for paper-making.

-If you’re interested in acquiring some Dendrocalamus strictus canes for yourself, for any kind of smaller bamboo projects, you can contact Calcutta Bamboo in India.
+If you’re interested in acquiring some Dendrocalamus strictus canes for yourself, or for any kind of smaller bamboo projects, you can contact Calcutta Bamboo in India.
 They ship their high-quality bamboo poles all over the world.

 Naming of Dendrocalamus strictus